Automatically generates Gatus endpoint configs from Kubernetes HTTPRoute, Ingress, and Service resources

 Monitor Kubernetes Ingress resources:

-gatus-sidecar --auto-ingresses --ingress-class=nginx
+gatus-sidecar --auto-ingress --ingress-class=nginx

 🔧 Service Mode